adafruit/Adafruit_LIS2MDL/README.md

 BSD license, check license.txt for more information All text above must be included in any redistribution

-To install, use the Arduino Library Manager and search for "Adafruit LSM303 Accel" and install the library.
+To install, use the Arduino Library Manager and search for "Adafruit LIS2MDL" and install the library.